Nadine2016/local/index.md

 </dd>
 </dl>

 Your customer representatives work with {{site.data.keyword.IBM_notm}} specialists that work together to ensure that you always have the support that you need.
-You can upgrade to the Premium support tier to work with a dedicated Client Success Manager (CSM) for your account.
-For more information about the different support tiers, see [Contacting support](/docs/get-support/howtogetsupport.html#contacting-bluemix-support-dedicated-local).The CSM completes the following types of tasks:
+You can upgrade to the Premium support tier to work with a dedicated Technical Account Manager (TAM) for your account.
+For more information about the different support tiers, see [Contacting support](/docs/get-support/howtogetsupport.html#contacting-bluemix-support-dedicated-local).The TAM completes the following types of tasks:

 <ul>
 <li>Provides technical coordination between you and IBM.</li>